 Codicils are no longer as useful as they used to be.
 That’s because they’re from a time when wills were handwritten or typed on a typewriter and updating a will meant retyping the whole thing.
 These days, wills can be easily revised with computer software.

 For that reason, many people create a new will when they want to update the terms of their current will.
-(Note that creating a new will revokes all previous wills only if it specifically states that it does so.)
-Creating a new will comes with certain benefits and doing so may be more effective if any of the following apply to you:
+Creating a new will comes with certain benefits and doing so may be more effective.
+You want not to want to use a codicil when:

 When you wrote your original will, you may have had fewer beneficiaries or assets.
 If you want to update your will to include new property, new wealth, or new people you want to benefit from your estate, then a codicil may not offer the complexity of a new will.

-If your current will is unclear, a codicil may help.
-But to be absolutely certain that your will’s terms are interpreted according to your wishes, writing up a new will can tie up loose ends and clarify the text.
-In fact, a codicil may make things even more unclear if its terms contradict with the will.
+If your current will is ambiguous a codicil may help, but to be absolutely certain that your will’s terms are interpreted according to your wishes, writing up a new will can tie up loose ends and clarify the text to prevent any litigation (like from a will contest) after you pass away.

 We do not recommend adding a codicil to a will you can't locate.
-Such a codicil may not hold up during probate, or the terms of the codicil will be the only part of your estate plan to hold up.
-If you lost all the copies of current will, writing up a new one may be your best option.
+Such a codicil may not hold up in probate court, or the terms of the codicil will be the only part of your estate plan to hold up.
+If you lost all the copies of your will, writing up a new one may be your best option.